Certification in Control Self-Assessment™

 The CCSA™ examination is available on a year-round basis.

 It is recommended that candidates set aside approximately 60 to 80 hours of study for the exam, over a minimum of a three month period.

-Exam Confidentiality All specialty certification examinations are nondisclosed.
-Candidates agree to keep the contents of the exams confidential and therefore may not discuss the specific exam content with anyone except the IIA-Australia's Certification Department.
+The CCSA™ exam is a non-disclosed examination.
+Candidates in the program agree to keep the contents of the exam confidential and therefore may not discuss the specific exam content with anyone except The IIA's Certification Department.
 Unauthorised disclosure of exam material will be considered a breach of the Code of Ethics and could result in disqualification of the candidate or other appropriate censure.

 Code of Ethics A candidate agrees to abide by the Code of Ethics established by the Institute.

 Continuing Professional Education Upon certification, a candidate is required to maintain their knowledge and skills and stay abreast of improvements and current developments.

 CCSA Exam Syllabus

 The required application form is: 2014 CCSA™ Examination Application Form

 30, 60, and 90 day extensions are available for all candidates to extend exam part registrations.
 The current price structure is below: